EduardoZepeda/coffee-bytes-hugo/content/posts/javascript/debounce-y-throttle-en-javascript/index.en.md

 title: Debounce and Throttle Interactive Explanation
 ---

 I thought let's do a Debounce vs Throttle.
 Debounce and throttle are [design patterns]({{< ref path="/posts/python/patrones-de-diseno-en-python-resena-de-practical-python-design-patterns/index.md" lang="en" >}}) used to limit the execution of functions, generally they are used to restrict the amount of times an event is fired: click, scroll, resize or other events.
-This patterns are not exclusive to Javascript and can be used in any language or can be used as high level abstractions; in a previous post I explained how to use throttle to [limit the number of requests received by the nginx server](/en/software-architecture/throttling-on-nginx/).
+This patterns are not exclusive to Javascript and can be used in any language or can be used as high level abstractions; in a previous post I explained how to use throttle to [limit the number of requests received by the nginx server]({{< ref path="/posts/software-architecture/como-limitar-peticiones-con-throttling-en-nginx/index.md" lang="en" >}}).

 Both patterns generate a function that receives a callback and a timeout or delay.

-## Debounce vs Throttle interactive explanation
+## Debounce vs Throttle interactive and visual explanation

 Let's use an interactive example to see the differences between Debounce and Throttle.
 Think of a virtual farm, where each time you press a key, an animal is added to the pen.
 We have two pens, one that works with Debounce and the other with Throttle.